betaflight/betaflight.com/docs/wiki/guides/archive/Gyro-And-Dterm-Filtering-Recommendations-3-1.md

 Got some cyclones, which I use sometimes, they 'pluck' at 300Hz (stiffer).

 So I stuck a gyro filter with midpoint 180 and low point at 140 and _bingo_ no more shaking - able to bring the lowpass values up quite high now.
-So I made another profile for cyclones with the notch centred around 300.
+So I made another profile for cyclones with the notch centered around 300.
 Same outcome!

 I also noticed that with PT1 on both gyro and D, the proportion of noise on D compared to P becomes progressively greater as frequency increases.
 To keep the two in a constant relationship, a biquad on D works much better.
 Once the amplitudes of P and D sort of are the same, we only need to put notches in the right place on gyro, and none are needed on D.